localstack/localstack-sdk-python/README.md

 ### Installation

-Create and activate a virtual environment and then install the Python SDK:
+You can install the LocalStack Python SDK with `pip`:

 ```shell
 pip install localstack-sdk-python